kmbtjs/MyBlogProject/README.md

 Updates I am planning to bring:

  -Frontend has About page with little info in it.
-This page will include information about me, my project and my certificates.
+This page will include information about me, my projects and my certificates.

  -CRUD operations to Users.